 INTRODUCTION: Syrian President Hafez Assad began a wide-ranging settlement, with Soviet leaders soon after arriving in Moscow on Monday (18 April).

-INTRODUCTION: Syrian President Hafez Assad began a wide-ranging settlement, with Soviet leaders soon after arriving in Moscow on Monday (18 April).
+Background: INTRODUCTION: Syrian President Hafez Assad began a wide-ranging settlement, with Soviet leaders soon after arriving in Moscow on Monday (18 April).
 Reports said the Soviets were keen to smooth over recent differences with Syria to obtain their support for Russian initiatives in the Middle East.

 SYNOPSIS: President Assad's party received the red carpet treatment when his aircraft touched down at Moscow airport.
 The first person to greet the visitors was the Communist party chief Leonid Brezhnev.